HimanshuKataria02/HimanshuKataria02/README.md

 - 👋 Hi, I’m @HimanshuKataria02
-- 👀 I’m interested in Web Dev.
+- 👀 I’m interested in Data Analytics.
 Field and want to build more projects for the same.
-- 🌱 I’m currently learning C/C++ language
+- 🌱 I’m currently learning Python and Django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to machine learning.
 - 📫 LinkedIn - www.linkedin.com/in/himanshu-kataria-02
 - E-Mail -  himanshukataria72@gmail.com